jpbianchi/limitus/README.md

 Otherwise, to start the agent endpoint, open `localhost:7777` in your browser, and you will get Agno agent frontend.

-One must run the file `src/agno_agent.py` which will load the .env file as well.
+Use this script `start.agent.sh` to start the endpoint which will load the .env file as well.

 #### Demo & Video